esamattis/node-promisepipe/README.md

 promisePipe(<readable stream>, [transform streams...], <writeable stream>)
 ```

-It returns a promise.
+It returns a native promise.
 On success the resolved value will be an array of the
 streams passed in.
 When rejected an error object is created with following
 keys: